 Method: returns the local timestamp of when the image sharing was initiated for outgoing image sharing or the local timestamp of when the image sharing invitation was received for incoming image sharings.

-long getTimeStamp()
+long getTimestamp()

 Method: returns the state of the image share.